 Inside Time is the only national newspaper for prisoners.
-It was founded in 1991 by Eric McGraw, then director of the charity The New Bridge.
+It was founded in 1991 by Eric McGraw, then director of the charity New Bridge.
 Following the riots at Strangeways Prison in Manchester in 2000, and Lord Justice Woolf’s report,

-I write a column every month reporting on prison events and initiatives as well and throwing in some of the events of my own life – such as, in 2007, I visited Robben Island, South Africa, where President Mandela was held for twenty seven years.
-In December 2008 I described a visit I made to the Brooklyn federal Detention Centre.
-In 2011 and 2012 I visited HMP Brixton, HMP Dartmoor , HMP Garth and HMP Highdown among other prisons.
-I reported on the Forgiveness Project, on Synergy drama productions and Family Man programmes again among others.
-Anyone who is interested in the paper can visit it at insidetime.org
+I write a column every month reporting on prison events and initiatives as well as occasionally throwing in events from my own life – such as my visit to Robben Island, South Africa, where President Mandela was held for twenty seven years or a visit I made to the Brooklyn Federal Detention Centre, New York.
+In 2014 I reported on literacy programmes in HMP Doncaster and HMP Wormwood Scrubs and delivered a letter to Downing Street protesting against the restrictions on prisoners receiving books.

 In 2019 I have written about programmes in prisons, including HMP Winchester, HMP Guys Marsh, HMP Pentonville, HMP Peterborough and HMP Send.
 I even managed to visit the Woman’s jail in Dubai.

 Covid made our task harder since we could no longer go into prisons, but even more important that we found stories for the paper and printed their letters whey were usually locked up for 23 hours out of 24.
 Halfway through 2013 I’ve been in HMP Stafford, HMP Dovegate and HMP Wormwood Scrubs, and more planned.
 Now we have a website and an app and are slowly being allowed to put the paper into prison computers.

 Anyone who would like to see the paper can visit it at insidetime.org, where they will also find all my own contributions.